openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/response/vp_token_raw_ldp_vp.json}}

-The following is a non-normative example of a `presentation_submission` parameter sent alongside a VP in the example above.
+The following is a non-normative example of a `presentation_submission` parameter sent alongside a VP Token in the example above.
 It corresponds to a second Presentation Definition example in (#request_presentation_definition):

 <{{examples/response/presentation_submission.json}}